 If the out-of-province employer is a trucking, pilot car, courier or bus employer, then the employer only pays premiums to the WSIB with respect to that driver’s earnings if the driver picks up or delivers goods in Ontario.

-This policy applies to decisions with respect to the calculation of premiums based on earnings earned from January 1, 2018.
+This policy applies to decisions made on or after June 1, 2023, with respect to the calculation of premiums based on earnings earned from January 1, 2018.

 This policy was previously published as: